vmware-tanzu-labs/educates-training-platform/docs/getting-started/training-session.rst

     NAME                            URL                                         USERNAME   PASSWORD
     lab-k8s-fundamentals-w01-s001   http://lab-k8s-fundamentals-w01-s001.test

-Only one workshop instance was created in this case as although the maximum capacity was set to 3, the reserved number of instances (hot spares) was defined as being 1.
+Only one workshop instance was actually created as although the maximum capacity was set to 3, the reserved number of instances (hot spares) was defined as being 1.
+Additional workshops instances will only be created as workshop sessions are allocated to users, with 1 reserved instance always being maintained so long as capacity hasn't been reached.

 If you need a different number of workshop instances, set the ``portal.capacity`` field of the ``TrainingPortal`` custom resource YAML input file before creating the resource.
 Changing the values after the resource has been created will have no affect.